component of starter motor

 The field coils are held in housing with screws as it consists of two or more coils connected in series.
 These coils receive power from the battery that converts them into an electromagnet that turns the armature.
 This creates a magnetic field around the armature.

-Below is the diagram of a starter motor:
+Diagram of a starter motor:

 major parts of a starter motor